 They said to him, “Where is your wife Sarah?”
 And he said, “There, in the tent.”
 Then one said, “I will surely return to you in due season, and your wife Sarah shall have a son.”
 And Sarah was listening at the tent entrance behind him.
 Now Abraham and Sarah were old, advanced in age; it had ceased to be with Sarah after the manner of women.
 So Sarah laughed to herself, saying, “After I have grown old, and my husband is old, shall I have pleasure?”
 The Lord said to Abraham, “Why did Sarah laugh, and say, ‘Shall I indeed bear a child, now that I am old?’
 Is anything too wonderful for the Lord?
 At the set time I will return to you, in due season, and Sarah shall have a son.”
 But Sarah denied, saying, “I did not laugh”; for she was afraid.
 He said, “Oh yes, you did laugh.”

 Sarah’s story is a very unbelievable story like most of the tabloid headlines.
 They make you stop and think, could this really be, can this really have happened?
+Naaaah!
 Who are they trying to kid?
-Nope, never happened!
 And yet, we read on!
 What’s different about this story of Sarah’s impending motherhood is that it is true.
-Unlike the splashy, exploitive headlines of the National Inquirer or the Weekly World News, where stories take advantage of our emotions and nurture our ability to dabble into the extremely inquisitive and strangely eccentric side of human nature, Sarah’s predicament, or rather prayers finally answered were divinely orchestrated.
+Unlike the splashy, exploitive headlines of the National Inquirer or the Weekly World News, where stories take advantage of our emotions and nurture our ability to dabble into the extremely inquisitive and strangely eccentric and definitely weird side of human nature, Sarah’s predicament, or rather prayers finally answered were divinely orchestrated.

-But we know in life that unbelievable, far-fetched things happen.
+But we know in life that unbelievable and far-fetched things happen if you are attuned to them, they happen all of the time.
 Particularly, and especially, if you are a believer and a follower of God.
 I think that we are open to a mirage of possibilities that might defy human understanding.
 For as we know, all things are possible with the Creator no matter how weird and unfathomable it may seem at times.
-There still are those times that are WOW moments.
+Yet there are still those times that are WOW moments.

-Last week, we heard about Hagar and Ishmael, this week we are backing up a chapter or two in Genesis as we explore the ancestral stories or sagas of Abraham and his descendents.
+We are beginning for the summer a sermon ‘series’ in Genesis as we explore the ancestral stories or sagas of Abraham and his descendents so we begin and the very beginning.
 Imagine if you were Sarah.
 Well into the crone years of your life, your youthful beauty now only a shade of your former self, has experienced the cessation of her menses, and way beyond the energy level of a young expectant mother, she finds out that she, and her beloved husband Abraham, are going to parent a child together.
 Unbelievable!
 Incredulous!
 And so tabloid-esque.

 Where there is covenant there is relationship.
 It cannot be any other way.
+When you are in covenant you are in covenant with someone else.
 God’s covenant is not necessarily reciprocal like the kind that we make with one another.
 I am your pastor and we covenant to walk together as the God’s faithful people as Orange Congregational Church.
 We covenant with other Churches to do the work together of the United Church of Christ.
 The UCC remains committed to being in relationship with other Church body denominations and to be the gathered Christian community.
+And in fact just yesterday the CT Conference, the MA Conference and the RI conference voted to work towards being in covenant together as one conference, the Southern New England Conference.
 These covenants are built upon shared interest, a deep and abiding love for God, mutual admiration, respect, and human trust.